A miscarriage is defined as an early termination of gestation.

 How is a miscarriage managed?

 Either the miscarriage is eliminated with the bleeding, or to speed up the process, medication can be taken to evacuate the pregnancy.
-When the pregnancy is at a more advanced stage, an aspiration or curettage is required.
+When the pregnancy is at a more advanced stage, aspiration or curettage is required.

-On the same subject: Lochia, what is it?
+On the same subject: What is lochia?

 What causes miscarriage?

 The causes of miscarriage depend on the type of miscarriage: isolated or recurrent.
 The risk of miscarriage increases with age, rising from 12% at 25 to 50% at 42.
-Isolated miscarriages are often due to an abnormality in the development of the fetus, but most of the time, little research is done.
+Isolated miscarriages are often due to an anomaly in the development of the fetus, but most of the time, little research is done.
 The most likely hypothesis is that the fetus has chromosomal abnormalities that halt its development.
 In the case of recurrent miscarriages, it is necessary to carry out an assessment to determine the causes.
 Some of the most common are: uterine malformations, uterine cavity anomalies, hormonal disturbances, blood coagulation abnormalities and genetic abnormalities.
 Obesity, smoking, excessive consumption of alcohol, drugs or coffee, vitamin deficiencies or even exposure to pesticides can all contribute to miscarriage.
 However, it should be stressed that the cause of recurrent miscarriage is not systematically identified.

 Post-miscarriage precautions

 As previously stated, after a miscarriage, it is perfectly possible to start a new pregnancy project.
-In the case of early, non-recurrent miscarriages, gynecologists even recommend trying again fairly quickly, without waiting several months.
+In the case of early, non-recurrent miscarriages, gynaecologists even recommend trying again fairly quickly, without waiting several months.

 Miscarriage: the taboo of silent pain

 Coping with a miscarriage can sometimes be complicated.
-Indeed, it's the loss of a pregnancy, in which many project themselves, that is often very difficult.
+Indeed, it's the loss of a pregnancy, in which many people project themselves, that is often very difficult.
 There are no degrees of pain for everyone.
 No matter how far along the pregnancy is, there's still mourning to be done.
 It's perfectly normal to feel sad after a miscarriage.
-Don't hesitate to talk about it and express your sadness if you feel the need to, because miscarriages happen all the time, and not just to other people.
+Don't hesitate to talk about it and express your sadness if you feel the need, because miscarriages happen all the time, and not just to other people.